 See this Jardin travel guide for more information.

-Nestled deep in the Andes, the brightly coloured houses are what draws thousands to visit this amazing spot.
+Nestled deep in the Andes, the brightly colored houses are what draws thousands to visit this amazing spot.

 Go bird-watching or go hiking amongst the amazing wildlife.
 Jardin is exactly what it says it is: a lush garden.